The Math That Secures Every Online Transaction

 Rivest, R. L., Shamir, A., & Adleman, L. (1978).
 A method for obtaining digital signatures and public-key cryptosystems.
 Communications of the ACM, 21(2), 120-126.

-The eventual decline of RSA is anticipated due to the development of Shor’s algorithm, which can factor integers in polynomial time.
-Once a sufficiently large fault-tolerant quantum computer exists, the core assumption of RSA - that factoring is hard - will no longer hold.
-This impending shift has transitioned RSA from a permanent solution to a legacy system that must eventually be replaced by algorithms based on lattice-based or code-based cryptography.
-The legacy of RSA, however, remains its demonstration that the deepest problems in number theory can have immediate, practical applications in protecting the fundamental rights of privacy and free speech in the digital age.
+The eventual decline of RSA is anticipated due to the development of Shor’s algorithm, which can factor large integers in polynomial time on a sufficiently powerful quantum computer.
+This theoretical breakthrough has transitioned RSA from a permanent solution into a legacy system that must eventually be replaced by lattice-based or code-based cryptography.
+However, the legacy of RSA remains its demonstration that the deepest problems in pure mathematics - specifically prime number theory - can provide immediate and robust tools for protecting the fundamental human rights of privacy and free speech.
+It leaves open the question of how long these factorization-based defenses will remain viable before the crossover point of quantum utility is reached.

 Dive Deeper